 These Low-Carb Salmon Patties have the flavor of the classic salmon patty recipe with none of the fillers.
 Both fish recipes are kid-approved and easy to make.
 You will have dinner on the table in a jiffy.
 What’s even better?
 It only takes 6 ingredients, and that includes salt and pepper.

 Our Classic Salmon Patties recipe is number one on our blog and our Pinterest boards.
+Maybe we should start calling these the BEST SALMON PATTIES!
 But we love this low-carb version even better.
 That’s because these salmon patties are fast, easy (only 6 ingredients), delicious, kid-approved, and diet-friendly, whether it be low carb, keto or gluten-free.

 Our mom also made this exact recipe using canned salmon growing up.
 The delicious aroma of these frying up on the stove top take us right back to our childhood.